 - 8 fresh basil leaves

-Rinse your peppers and pat them dry.
+- Rinse the peppers and pat them dry.
 Cut out the stems and slice each pepper in half.
 Scrape out the seeds and membranes and discard them.

-When your water is boiling, carefully place the pepper halves in the pot.
+- When the water is boiling, carefully place the pepper halves in the pot.
 Boil the peppers for three minutes.

-Carefully drain the peppers in a colander in the sink.
+- Carefully drain the peppers in a colander in the sink.
 Use tongs to turn the peppers so the cut sides face down, allowing the water to drain out of them.
-Let them sit in the colander as you make your meat filling.
+Let them sit in the colander as you make the meat filling.

-Peel your onion and chop it.
-Preheat your oven to 375 degrees F. Grate your Pecorino and shred your mozzarella, if needed.
+- Peel the onion and chop it.
+Preheat your oven to 375 degrees F. Grate the Pecorino and shred your mozzarella, if needed.

-Add your ground beef to a 12-inch skillet on the stove over medium-high heat.
+- Add the ground beef to a 12-inch skillet on the stove over medium-high heat.
 Break up the meat with a wooden spoon.
 After a minute, stir in the chopped onions, red pepper flakes and salt.
 Cook, stirring frequently, until the meat is browned and the onions are tender.
-If your meat is lean enough (90%) you shouldn't have to drain any fat.
+If the meat is lean enough (90%) you shouldn't have to drain any fat.
 If you have lots of liquid, drain most of it.

-Add your drained pepper halves to your baking pan, cut side up.
+- Add the drained pepper halves to your baking pan, cut side up.
 Scoop about three tablespoons of the meat filling into each pepper half.
 Add more meat as needed, until each pepper half is filled to the surface.
 Scatter any extra meat filling around the peppers in your pan.

 - Sprinkle each pepper half with two tablespoons of shredded mozzarella.
 Gently pat the cheese onto the peppers.

 - Bake, uncovered, for 15 minutes at 375 degrees F. Then, broil the peppers for two minutes to brown the cheese, if desired.